BFurrow-Collab/BFurrow-Collab.github.io/project5.md

 Fig 3.
 Example of a make command of the program.
 <br/>
 ![screenshot](images/P5_Fig4.png)
 Fig 4.
-Example of a manual execution of the program.
+Example of another make command of the program.

 <br/>